akvorado/akvorado/console/data/docs/99-changelog.md

 ## Next release

+- 🩹 *inlet*: fix decoding of QinQ in Ethernet packets
 - 🩹 *console*: fix ordering of top rows when multiple sampling rates are used
 - 🌱 *docker*: update ClickHouse to 24.8 (not mandatory)
 - 🌱 *docker*: update to Traefik 3.1 (not mandatory)